rubengardner/workout-log/README.md

 This project was inspired by the [Code Institute](https://codeinstitute.net/) walk-through **Moments** project and has been heavily modified

-The files which have been created and used for the League Hub project that have been copied from the **Moments** walkthrough project were the following
+The files which have been created and used for the Workout Log project that have been copied from the **Moments** walkthrough project were the following

 - CurrentUserContext.js
 - useRedirect.js